celo-org/docs/blog/12-07-2022-solidity-from-zero-to-hero/solidity-from-zero-to-hero.md

+---
+title: Solidity from Zero to Hero
+description: In this article you will learn Solidity language.
+authors:
+  - name: Oyeniyi Abiola Peace
+tags: [solidity]
+hide_table_of_contents: true
+slug: /tutorials/solidity-from-zero-to-Hero
+---

 # Solidity from Zero to Hero

-# Introduction
+## Introduction

 Remix is one of the online programs that can be used to write and deploy the Solidity Smart contract on the Ethereum Blockchain.
 It is a powerful tool that can also be used to debug and prevent errors in the Solidity contracts.
 In this article, I’ll show you how to use Remix for writing and deploying, debugging Solidity smart contracts, and how to enter some Solidity commands.
 This tutorial assumes you are familiar with the basics of blockchain, the Ethereum platform, and programming languages like JavaScript, Python, and C++.
 If you're ready to start coding, then let's get started!

-# Background
+## Background

 Solidity is a contract-oriented programming high-level language for writing and deploying Smart Contracts on the Ethereum blockchain.
 It was designed to make it as user-friendly as possible by Gavin Wood—the co-founder of Ethereum.

-# The Course Outline
+## The Course Outline

 Below is a list of what we’ll cover